Fiat Fastback

-The Fiat Fastback is a subcompact coupe crossover SUV produced by Fiat mainly for the South American market, which was released in August 2022.
+The Fiat Fastback is a compact crossover SUV produced by Fiat mainly for the South American market, which was released in August 2022.

 Overview

 The Fastback is the coupe SUV version of the Fiat Pulse and is based on the same MLA platform.
 In Brazil, it is positioned as a flagship Fiat model only below the imported Fiat 500e.
 It is available with 1.0-litre turbocharged and 1.3-litre turbocharged petrol engines.
 The Fastback nameplate was previously used for a concept coupe SUV based on the Fiat Toro in 2018.